rpetit3/fastq-dl/README.md

 ## Introduction

-`fastq-dl` takes an ENA/SRA accession (Study, Experiment, or Run) and queries ENA (via [Data Warehouse API](https://www.ebi.ac.uk/ena/browse/search-rest)) to determine the associated metadata.
+`fastq-dl` takes an ENA/SRA accession (Study, Sample, Experiment, or Run) and queries ENA (via [Data Warehouse API](https://www.ebi.ac.uk/ena/browse/search-rest)) to determine the associated metadata.
 It then downloads FASTQ files for each Run.
 For Samples or Experiments with multiple Runs, users can optionally merge the runs.